 Earning more than glory

 High-performing athletes compete for medals and the pride that comes with successfully representing themselves and their nation.
 However, the rewards for these athletes extend far beyond the podium.
 Athletes not only receive a solid medal or monetary prize, they are also highly honored by their home countries; some go on to become public figures, plus they have the opportunity to rub elbows with cultures different from their own.

 When you are able to effectively communicate in a language, the rewards extend beyond the accomplishment of learning the language itself — you will be able to experience cultures at a more intimate level, and communicate with more people than you have been able to before by relying on your first language.

 Different sports are diverse cultures in and of themselves — each sport has its own community that intimately understands a language of athleticism.
 International sporting events are, in a sense, a unification of cultures in more ways than one.

 Here at Mango Languages, we believe that culture and language go hand in hand.
 To truly succeed in learning another language, supplement your language studies with cultural explorations.
 As sport is an extension of culture, check out what kinds of sports are popular in the country where the language you are studying is spoken.
 Who knows?
 Maybe you’ll get the chance to play there one day!

 As you can see, sport is an integral part of culture that needs no translation.
 No matter where you are coming from, participating in the shared culture and universal language of sporting events can bring the world closer to understanding one another.

-Which international sporting event do you love the most?
+How do you connect with the Spirit of Sport?
 Let us know in the comments below!